 Whencanweregister?
-Registration is open through March 1st
+Registration is open now through February 19th.

-How do Iregister and pay online?
-Go to www.wnsl.org and click on one of the sports you would like to register for.
-Once on a sport-specific page, log into your WNSL account (see the Login button on the right side of the screen).
-Once logged into your account, click "Register Now" in the top left corner to select the sport you would like to register your child for.
-If you do not have a WNSL account, click the "Register" button on the right of the screen to register/create an account.
+How do I register and pay online?
+Go to www.wnsl.or and click on the sport that you would like to register for.
+Once on a sport-specific page, log into your WNSL account (see the Log In Button ont hje right side of the screen).
+Once logged into your account, click "Register Now"to select the sport you would like to register your child for.
+If you do not have a WNSL account click the "Register" buttin on the right side of the screen to register/create an account.
 You will then "Add Participants" to your account and select which sport(s) you would like to register them for.

 What if I do not want to register online?
-You can download a paper registration form on the Flag Football page at www.wnsl.org.
-You may mail it in with a check but there will be a \$10 paper registration fee as indicated on the application.
+You can download a paper registration from the flag football page that you can mail in with a check.
+There is a \$10 paper registration fee.